Loading...

 • Maurice and Shirley Bell - the risk of loss of rollover relief, is it partnership property?

-• Protection through first registration of land as tax planning tool
+• Protection through first registration of land with Land Registry as tax planning tool for clarity

-• Budget 2024 - Change to FHA (Furnished Holiday Accommodation) from 2025 - risk of not planning
+• Spring Budget 2024 - Change to FHA (Furnished Holiday Accommodation) from 2025 - risk of increased liability, and Gertrude Tanner case on BPR

 Recording of live sessions: Soon after the Learn Live session has taken place you will be able to go back and access the recording - should you wish to revisit the material discussed.